BabyMed Store

 • Women and men born after pre-eclamptic pregnancies were more likely to trigger severe pre-eclampsia in their own (or their partner's) pregnancy (3.0, 2.4 to 3.7, for mothers and 1.9, 1.4 to 2.5, for fathers).

-The authors conclude that maternal genes and fetal genes from either the mother or father may trigger pre-eclampsia.
-The maternal association is stronger than the fetal association.
-The familial association predicts more severe pre-eclampsia.
+The authors concluded that maternal genes and fetal genes from either the mother or father may trigger preeclampsia.
+The maternal association is stronger than the fetal association and the familial association predicts more severe preeclampsia.

-The bottom line is that when assessing certain risks you should not overlook your family's medical history and discuss it with your doctor even if your doctor doesn't ask you about it.
+The bottom line is that when assessing certain risks you should not overlook your family's medical history.
+Discuss it with your doctor even if your doctor doesn't ask you about it.

-A recent study found the presence of ergothione in the blood of women with preeclampsia to be higher than healthy pregnant women.
-Ergothione is an antioxidant found in fungi.
+A recent study found the presence of ergothioneine, an antioxidant found in fungi, in the blood of women with preeclampsia to be higher than healthy pregnant women.
 The fungi can be ingested when pregnant women consume unpasteurized dairy products.

 Preeclampsia affects 10% of the pregnant population.
 The condition, which has no known cause, can result in dangerously high blood pressure and fetal death.
-The only cure for pre-eclampsia is devliery of the baby.
-Scientists hope the detection of ergothione levels will lead to early detection of pre-eclampsia and a possible cause for the condition.
+The only cure for preeclampsia is delivery of the baby.
+Scientists hope the detection of ergothioneine levels will lead to early detection of preeclampsia and understanding of the cause for the condition.

-While doctors are not telling pregnant women to stop eating unpasteurized dairy products, they understand that further study is needed into why ergothione levels are higher in women with pre-eclampsia.
+While doctors are not telling pregnant women to stop eating unpasteurized dairy products, they understand that further study is needed into why ergothioneine levels are higher in women with preeclampsia.
 "Ergothioneine is known as an antioxidant and antioxidants have been proposed to be helpful in reducing the risk of preeclampsia.
-It is therefore very interesting that we have found it to be in excess for women with the condition," says Dr Fisher.
+It is therefore very interesting that we have found it to be in excess for women with the condition," says Dr. Fisher.

-The research team used an MRI like scan of blood cells to determine the presence of chemicals in the blood.
-Chemical markers for pre-eclampsia have also been found in blood plasma in previous studies.
+The research team used an MRI like a scan of blood cells to determine the presence of chemicals in the blood.
+Chemical markers for preeclampsia have also been found in blood plasma in previous studies.

 Source: Reproductive Sciences 2009

-Given the high prevalence of migraines in reproductive-age women, that 8 of 10 studies have indicated an association between migraines and pregnancy-induced hypertension (or preeclampsia), and that available evidence suggest that women with either condition are at increased risk of stroke, more rigorous epidemiologic and laboratory studies are needed to clarify the relationship.
-A true association between migraines and preeclampsia may yield further clues to the mysterious etiologies of both disorders.
+More rigorous epidemiologic and laboratory studies are needed to clarify the relationship between migraines and preeclampsia given the high prevalence of migraines in reproductive-age women, that 8 of 10 studies have indicated an association between migraines and pregnancy-induced hypertension (or preeclampsia), and that available evidence suggests that women with either condition are at increased risk of stroke.
+A true association between migraines and preeclampsia may yield further clues into the mysterious causes of both disorders.

 Early diagnosis and treatment of migraine may help prevent adverse pregnancy outcomes and future occurrence of serious vascular disorders.